-This is a splendid dessert, such a culinary delight for so little effort.
+Summer Pudding is a splendid dessert, such a culinary delight for so little effort.
 It involves a lot of time though, so, for the perfect Summer Pudding, allow a day, or preferably two, for the juices to be completely absorbed.

 Summer Pudding requires no cooking.
-All you need in the way of kitchen equipment is a 2 litre pudding basin and a plate larger than the circumference of the basin.
+All you need in the way of kitchen equipment is a 2-litre pudding basin and a plate larger than the circumference of the basin.

 The garden provides ample redcurrants, the bush illuminated with the bunches of berries like red Christmas fairy-lights.
 We have a few blackcurrants and still plenty of blueberries; I pick a generous handful.
 I like to use strawberries in the Summer Pudding recipe as well, for their delicious texture and flavour.
 Ours are over, finished by the end of June, so my strawberries are locally grown and bought from the nearby farm shop.